vkbo/novelWriter/docs/source/setup_linux.rst

 .. _main website: https://novelwriter.io

 This is a brief guide to how you can get novelWriter running on a Linux computer.
-There are currently no packaged version of novelWriter for Linux, so it is recommended that you just extract the source to a practical location on your system and run the ``setup.py`` script.
+There are currently no install package of novelWriter for Linux, so it is recommended that you download either the full source or minimal package and extract it to a practical location on your system and run the ``setup.py`` script.

 Running from Source